vain/slinp/README.md

 version) and "gtk3" will freeze.
 Feel free to fork the old program if you want to keep it alive.

-The new ppres is a minimalistic KISS toolchest that follows the Unix philosophy.
+The new ppres is a minimalistic KISS tool chest that follows the Unix philosophy.
 The main design goal is to keep it as simple and as small as possible.
 This means it won't be a "typical" GUI application that just "does everything".
 I'll only implement features that I *really* need.